 Students will participate in this clerkship as either a 6-week block or through the Longitudinal Integrated Curriculum (LIC).
 The Obstetrics and Gynecology Clerkship is a community-based clerkship coordinated by the regional campus Clerkship Director and supervised by the assigned Clerkship faculty members.
 The purpose of the Obstetrics and Gynecology Clerkship is to develop a level of clinical competency in the obstetrical and gynecological care of women that is appropriate for the general education of all medical students.
 Students work in ambulatory, inpatient, and surgical settings, experiencing the breadth of both obstetrical and gynecological care.
 Students will deliver basic preventive care for women compassionately and insightfully and learn to apply appropriate screening practices.
 Students will communicate appropriate health education to patients and will work collaboratively with healthcare team members.
-Under the close supervision of experienced Clerkship faculty, students are expected to fully participate in the prenatal, labor, delivery, and postpartum experiences of assigned patients.
+Under the close supervision of experienced Clerkship faculty, students are expected to assume increasing responsibility for providing ambulatory and in-patient patient care.
+Students are expected to fully participate in the prenatal, labor, delivery, and postpartum experiences of assigned patients.
 Students are also expected to participate in the surgical care of patients including the preoperative evaluation, operative care, and postoperative care, and to participate in the performance of obstetrical and gynecologic procedures.
 Students are expected to work effectively with others in each of the clinic settings.